Raynaud's - Getting Diagnosed

 The results are sent back to the hospital or to your GP.
-Some test results will be ready the same day or a few days later, although others may not be available for a few weeks.
-You'll be told when your results will be ready and how you'll be given them.
+Some test results will be ready on the same day or a few days later, although others may not be available for a few weeks.
+You'll be told when your results will be ready and how you will receive them.

 Sometimes, receiving results can be stressful and upsetting.
 If you're worried about the outcome of a test, you may choose to take a trusted friend or relative with you.
 For some tests, such as HIV, you will be offered specialist counselling to help you deal with your results.